-At a polling place on polling day or a pre-poll voting centre in the ACT, the number of scrutineers representing a particular candidate cannot exceed the number of officers responsible for issuing ballot papers at that place.
+At a polling place on election day or an early voting centre in the ACT, the number of scrutineers representing a particular candidate cannot exceed the number of officers responsible for issuing ballot papers at that place.

-During mobile polling, the number of scrutineers representing a particular candidate cannot exceed the number of officers on the mobile polling team.
+During mobile polling, the number of scrutineers representing a candidate cannot exceed the number of officers on the mobile polling team.

-At a scrutiny centre, the number of scrutineers representing a particular candidate cannot exceed the number of officers at that place.
+At a scrutiny centre, the number of scrutineers representing a candidate cannot exceed the number of officers at that place.